 Sefer Breisheet begins with the grandeur of creation, detailing the many new life forms, and with great hope for the human race.
 This hope was to be short-lived, with story after story of man's pettiness and propensity for evil.
 By the end of the book, the theme is that of death, and the stage is set for the enslavement of the Jewish people.

-“These are the Toldot, the generations of Jacob: Joseph was 17 years old” (37:1).
+“These are the toldot, the generations of Yaakov: Yosef was 17 years old” (Breisheet 37:1).
 With the birth of Yosef, Yaakov enjoyed 17 wonderful years.
 While Yaakov's troubles did not end with the birth of Yosef, his birth marked a turning point in his life.
 He was content for the first time in many years.
-Yet this contentment only lasted until Joseph turned 17, until Joseph was “exiled” to Egypt.
+Yet this contentment only lasted until Yosef turned 17, when he was “exiled” to Egypt.

 These 17 years find their parallel in the last 17 years of Yaakov's life.
-Though living far from the land of his fathers, he lived near all his children and grandchildren, “in the best of land in the land of Ramses” (47:11).
-Ironically, yet foreshadowing much of Jewish history, life in exile is often full of success, peace and contentment.
-Yaakov enjoyed 17 years with Yosef, both after Yosef's birth and prior to his own death.
+Though living far from the land of his fathers, he lived near all his children and grandchildren, “in the best of land in the land of Ramses” (Breisheet 47:11).
+Ironically, yet foreshadowing much of Jewish history, life in exile is often full of success, peace, and contentment.
+Yaakov enjoyed 17 years with Yosef twice, once after Yosef's birth and once prior to his own death.

 It would appear that around this time, Yosef lost much of his power and influence.
 We hear nothing further about his accomplishments in Egypt, and Yosef needs special permission to bury his father.
+After getting Egypt through a crisis by consolidating power in Pharaoh’s hand, Yosef may have met a fate similar to the butler who, despite introducing Pharaoh to the savior of his country, is never heard from again.
 “The young Hebrew slave” who was very useful during a period of crisis was deemed expendable when he provided no special service.
 G-d's promise to Abraham that his “descendants will be strangers in a land that is not theirs” was beginning to take shape.

 The exile of the Jewish people has been a long one.
 Yet today, we are witness to the seeds of redemption, clearly visible for all to see.
 It is up to us to nurture and help those seeds grow.
-Chazak, chazak, V’nit’chazek.
-Shabbat Shalom!
+Chazak, chazak, v’nit’chazek.